 So, we have found ourselves turning toward growing organic seeds.
 We applied for and were granted our CCOF certification.
-Applying for it remined me of grad-school, making sure every I was dotted and every T, crossed.
+Applying for certification remined me of grad-school, making sure every 'I' was dotted and every 'T', crossed.
 But it paid off, and we are official now.
 We were recently gifted the book, The Seed Garden: The Art and Practice of Seed Saving by the Organic Seed Alliance (Thank you!).
 This book is a treasure trove of good information.

 This new adventure has brought on such excitement, I'm buckling up for a wild ride this year!

 We are trying an experimental way to growing hops, the side trellis design.
 We retrieved old heart wood pine trunks that had been burned out by a fire in 2005, from a friends property, and drove those into the ground at an incline.
 We planted our plants closer than traditional hop yards, due to the short trellising feature of creating hedges of hops.
 We will see how this works out.
 All of the studies that we have read, which aren't many, seem to tell a story of moderate success growing hops in this fashion.
 We will keep you posted here on how well this works.